Paris Metro: Network

-Since the Métro was built to comprehensively serve the city inside its walls, the stations are very close: 548 m apart on average, from 424 m on historical Line 4 to 1158 m on the modern line 14, meaning Paris is densely networked with stations.
-The surrounding suburbs are served by later line extensions, forcing all métro traffic from one suburb to another to pass through the city (the circular line 15, now under construction, will enable non-radial journeys through Paris).
+Since the Metro was built to comprehensively serve the city inside its walls, the stations are very close: 548 m apart on average, from 424 m on historical Line 4 to 1158 m on the modern line 14, meaning Paris is densely networked with stations.
+The surrounding suburbs are served by later line extensions, forcing all Metro traffic from one suburb to another to pass through the city (the circular line 15, now under construction, will enable non-radial journeys through Paris).
 The slow average speed effectively prohibits service to the greater Paris area.

-The Métro is mostly underground (225.2 km of 245.6 km).
-Above-ground sections consist of elevated railway viaducts within Paris (on Lines 1, 2, 5 and 6) and the at-level suburban ends of Lines 1, 5, 8, and 13.
+The Metro is mostly underground (225.2 km of 245.6 km).
+Above-ground sections consist of elevated railway viaducts within Paris (on Lines 1, 2, 5 and 6) and the at-level suburban ends of Lines 5, 8, and 13.
 The tunnels are relatively close to the surface due to the variable nature of the terrain, which complicates deep digging; exceptions include parts of Line 12 under the hill of Montmartre and line 2 under Ménilmontant.
 The tunnels mostly follow the twists and turns of the streets above.
 During construction in 1900, a minimum curvature radius of 75 m was imposed, but even this low standard was not adhered to at Bastille and Notre-Dame-de-Lorette.